-Small Talk 101—Just in Time for the Cocktail Party Frenzy
+How to Make Small Talk—Just in Time for the Cocktail Party Frenzy

-Having a full social calendar is a blast, but at times, especially around the holidays, it can get more than a little dry sharing the same sound-bite form of your life story with near strangers.
-That's why we put together a clever list of ways to keep your holiday party circuit small talk entertaining all season long.
+Having a full social calendar is a blast, but at times, especially during the stressful holiday season, it can get more than a little dry sharing the same sound-bite form of your life story with near strangers.
+That's why we've put together a clever list of ways to keep your holiday party circuit chitchat entertaining all season long.
 Here's how to make small talk without relying on the weather as a fallback topic (yes, it's possible).
 Below are 11 ways you can rock the small-talk game at a holiday party or any occasion throughout the year.

-- Practice makes perfect.
+1. Practice makes perfect.
 Whether it's your Uber driver, your doorman, or the gentleman waiting in line behind you at Starbucks, see everyone you meet as a potential conversation partner.
-You'll soon find yourself getting much more out of people than with your regular "I'm good; how are you?"
+You'll soon find yourself getting much more out of people than with your regular "I'm good.
+How are you?"

-- Ask your fellow party guest about their passions, not what they do, is an easy way to make small talk more stimulating.
+2. Asking your fellow party guest about their passions, not what they do, is an easy way to make small talk more stimulating.

 3. Test the waters.
-Not all party guests are fortunate enough to have exception conversational skills.
+Not all party guests are fortunate enough to have exceptional conversational skills.
 Test the waters with party guests by asking a simple follow-up question for making meaningful small talk.
 For instance, if you ask where someone is from and it's a different city than where they live now, you can ask if they want to eventually move back to their hometown.
 If your conversation counterpart gives you a meaty answer, you may be in for an interesting conversation.

-- Listen to the person who is speaking.
-We're prone to prep our next comment while our conversation partner is still speaking.
-Slow down your mind and actually let the conversation direct the flow of discussion, not your premeditated small-talk plan.
+4. Listen to the person who is speaking.
+We're prone to prepping our next comment while our conversation partner is still speaking.
+Slow down your mind, and let the conversation direct the flow of discussion, not your premeditated small-talk plan.

-- Remember that not all small talk needs to be big.
+7. Remember that not all small talk needs to be big.
 Sometimes you're not going to jibe with a party guest.
-It may be someone you've never met or it may be the same person you see every year and never have much to say to.
-Regardless, be polite and then excuse yourself by saying, "I'm going to go find my friend, but it was great chatting with you."
+It may be someone you've never met or it may be the same person you see every year and never have much to talk about.
+Regardless, be polite, and then excuse yourself by saying, "I'm going to go find my friend, but it was great chatting with you."

 11. Talk about pop culture.
-Or you could get the conversation going by sharing your favorite holiday movies.
+Or you could get the conversation going by talking about your favorite holiday movies.
 Shop some of our favorites below.

 Do you have any holiday party small-talk tips?
-Share with us in the comments.
+Share them with us in the comments.